kashyapashray/kashyapashray/README.md

 - 👋 Hi, I’m @kashyapashray
-- 👀 I’m interested in web development
+- 👀 I’m interested in Machine Learning and AI
-- 🌱 I’m currently learning HTML and JavaScript
+- 🌱 I’m currently learning Python and Machine learning libraries.
+Looking for projects in ML to learn more
 - 📫 How to reach me? - email: kashyapashray@gmail.com

 <!---